West Indian Ocean coelacanth: First discovery in South Africa

-On December 23, 1938, Hendrik Goosen, the captain of the trawler Nerine, returned to the harbour at East London, South Africa, after a trawl between the Chalumna and Ncera Rivers.
+On December 22, 1938, Hendrik Goosen, the captain of the trawler Nerine, returned to the harbour at East London, South Africa, after a trawl between the Chalumna and Ncera Rivers.
 As he frequently did, he telephoned his friend, Marjorie Courtenay-Latimer, curator at East London Museum, to see if she wanted to look over the contents of the catch for anything interesting, and told her of the strange fish he had set aside for her.
 Correspondence in the archives of the South African Institute for Aquatic Biodiversity (SAIAB, formerly the JLB Smith Institute of Ichthyology) show that Goosen went to great lengths to avoid any damage to this fish and ordered his crew to set it aside for the East London Museum.
 Goosen later told how the fish was steely blue when first seen but by the time the Nerine entered East London harbour many hours later the fish had become dark grey.

-Failing to find a description of the creature in any of her books, she attempted to contact her friend, Professor J. L. B. Smith, but he was away for Christmas.
+Failing to find a description of the creature in any of her books, Courtenay-Latimer attempted to contact her friend, Professor J. L. B. Smith, but he was away for Christmas.
 Unable to preserve the fish, she reluctantly sent it to a taxidermist.
 When Smith returned, he immediately recognized it as a coelacanth, known to science only from fossils.
 Smith named the fish Latimeria chalumnae in honor of Marjorie Courtenay-Latimer and the waters in which it was found.
 The two discoverers received immediate recognition, and the fish became known as a "living fossil".
-The 1938 coelacanth is still on display in the East London, South Africa, museum.
+The 1938 coelacanth is still on display in the East London Museum.

 However, as the specimen had been stuffed, the gills and skeleton were not available for examination, and some doubt therefore remained as to whether it was truly the same species.
 Smith began a hunt for a second specimen that would take more than a decade.

-The West Indian Ocean coelacanth was later found to be known to fishermen of the Grande Comore and Anjouan Islands, where it inhabits the slopes of at depths between 150 and 700 m.
+The West Indian Ocean coelacanth was later found to be known to fishermen of the Grande Comore and Anjouan Islands, which it inhabits the slopes of, at depths between 150 and 700 m.